martha-thomae/GuatC1/14_Alegre_Mass/comments.md

 2. Orange labels left: many

 3. Revised against CPDL (seems good, CPDL has the same orange labels, and has corrs where it is not needed).

+## Sanctus (Full Movement)
+Only extend the last note in all voices from breve to dotted breve so that all voices finish at the end of the measure.

+FULLY REVISED AGAINST CPDL --> PERFECT MATCH

+## Agnus I
+Extend last notes in altus (from longa to sb+longa), tenor (from breve to dotted breve), and bassus (from breve to dotted breve).

+FULLY REVISED AGAINST CPDL --> ALMOST PERFECT MATCH (one diff better in the mss in the middle, another diff at the beginning of the bassus, but you decide which to follow---erasures or new)

+## Agnus II
+Shorten last note in superius (from breve to semibreve) to finish at the same time as the other voices.

+FULLY REVISED AGAINST CPDL --> PERFECT MATCH

+## Credo
+### Section 1 & 2
+Only fix the ending note of all voices of section 1 (before the single barline); these changes are: breve to longa in superius, semibreve to breve in tenor, and breve to dotted breve in bass.

+And finally shorten the last note of section 2 in the tenor from a longa to a dotted breve for a simultaneous ending of all four voices.

+Two missing ties added in PARTS file (and SCORE).

+FULLY CHECKED AGAINST CPDL.
+ALL GOOD.
+(Many orange labels left in both.)
+Just one difference with CPDL, but I followed the mss.

+### Section 3
+Just fix last note endings.
+FULLY CHECKED AGAINST CPDL.
+ALL GOOD.

+### Section 4
+- It was missing a tie in 127v to 128v in the tenor.
+- Editorial correction, changed a breve to semibreve in altus f.129r, system 2.
+- Extend last notes in superius and bassus to finish with other voices.
+Change in bassus: breve to dotted breve.
+Change in superius: maxima to maxima plus semibreve (I had to actually substitute the maxima by two longae just because there is no maximodus encoded).

+FULLY CHECKED AGAINST CPDL, ALL GOOD.